-Research in the Montane Forest Dynamics Lab focuses on the interaction between ecosystem processes, climate variability and human activities in forested systems.
+Research in the Montane Forest Dynamics Lab focuses on the interaction between climate variability, ecosystem processes, and human activities in forested systems.

-We have studied the influence of climate and land use history on fire regimes in the Appalachian Mountains, the Pacific Northwest and Mongolia and have developed millennial-length climate reconstructions for the Mid-Atlantic Region using the tree rings of ancient eastern redcedar (collected in West Virginia).
-We have also explored the relative impacts of climate variability and harvest strategies on carbon sequestration by eastern deciduous forests.
+We have also studied the influence of climate and land use history on fire regimes in the Appalachian Mountains, the Pacific Northwest and Mongolia and have developed millennial-length climate reconstructions of climate for the Mid-Atlantic Region using the tree rings of ancient eastern redcedar (collected in West Virginia).
+We have explored the relative impacts of climate variability and harvest strategies on carbon sequestration by eastern deciduous forests.
 In collaboration with the National Park Service, we are exploring the plant diversity on the cliffs of the New River Gorge.

-Our research has been published in journals such as BioScience, Climatic Change, Ecological Applications, Journal of Biogeography, Professional Geographer and Water Resources Research and has been supported by generous grants from organizations such as the National Science Foundation, the National Geographic Society, USDA Forest Service, USDI National Park Service, and the Joint Fire Sciences Program.
+Our research has been published in journals such as BioScience, Climatic Change, Ecological Applications, Journal of Biogeography, Journal of Climate, Professional Geographer and Water Resources Research and has been supported by generous grants from organizations such as the National Science Foundation, the National Geographic Society, USDA Forest Service, USDI National Park Service, and the Joint Fire Sciences Program.

 News and Events

 - Former PhD student Tom Saladyga’s research highlighted on the cover of Ecosystems!

 - PhD Student Kristen De Graauw awarded the prestigious Mountains of Excellence Fellowship at WVU!

 - BBC Mundo!